Cobia: Ecology

 The cobia feeds primarily on crabs, squid, and fish.
 Like its relatives the remoras, it follows larger animals such as sharks, turtles, and manta rays to scavenge.
 It is a very curious fish, showing little fear of boats.

 The predators of the cobia are not well documented, but the mahi-mahi (Coryphaena hippurus) is known to feed on juveniles and the shortfin mako shark (Isurus oxyrinchus) eats the adults.

 The cobia is frequently parasitized by nematodes, trematodes, cestodes, copepods, and acanthocephalans.
+Cobia are susceptible to multiple parasitic and bacterial infections such as Amyloodinium species, Photobacterium damselae subsp. piscicida and Lactococcus garvieae.

-Life history
+Life history and reproduction

 The cobia is a pelagic spawner, releasing many tiny (1.2 mm), buoyant eggs into the water, where they become part of the plankton.
 The eggs float freely with the currents until hatching.
 The larvae are also planktonic, being more or less helpless during their first week until the eyes and mouths develop.
 The male matures at two years and the female at three years.
 Both sexes lead moderately long lives of 15 years or more.
 Breeding activity takes place diurnally from April to September in large, offshore congregations, where the female is capable of spawning up to 30 times during the season.

 While there are rare occurrences of intersex individuals (most likely due to endocrine-disrupting compounds in the water) they mostly have a fixed sex with a putative XX/XY mode of sex determination responsible for this.